paezha/paezha.github.io/applied_spatial_statistics/21-Activity-Area-Data-II.md

 1. List and describe two criteria to define proximity in area data analysis.
 2. What is a spatial weights matrix?
 3. Why do spatial weight matrices have zeros in the main diagonal?
-4. How is a spatials weights matrix row-standardized?
+4. How is a spatial weights matrix row-standardized?
 4. Write the spatial weights matrices for the sample systems in Figures \@ref{fig:simple-areal-system-i} and \@ref{fig:simple-areal-system-ii}.
 Explain the criteria used to do so.

 <div class="figure">